Dental Sealants are Important

 Bacteria Versus Your Child’s Teeth

-of children develop cavities by the time they start school because of poor oral hygiene and consuming sugary snacks and drinks.
-Every human mouth contains numerous species of bacteria that excrete acid onto our teeth when consume sugar, and this acid wears away at our enamel and leads to tooth decay.
+Why?
+40 percent of children develop cavities by the time they start school.
+The human mouth contains numerous species of bacteria that excrete acid onto our teeth when consume sugar, and this acid wears away at our enamel and leads to tooth decay.

 Brushing, flossing, and limiting our sugar intake are all important ways we can keep that bacteria in check.
 But even when we do all of these things, there are crevices in our teeth where bacteria can hide, and these can be difficult to reach with a toothbrush.
 That’s where sealants come in!

 Dental sealants are a protective clear plastic layer brushed onto the chewing surfaces of teeth to “seal them off” from plaque and bacteria that would cause cavities to form.
 Dentists started using sealants in the 1960s, and they’ve been popular ever since.
 Flower Mound Dental, Dr. Wyatt, and his team are extremely skilled when it comes to sealants.

 Typically, sealants are applied to the molars because these teeth are the ones that do the most chewing and have those deep crevices where bacteria can hide.
 The sealant will fill in and cover any crevices on the tooth to act as a shield from the bacteria.
 What makes them even better is that the sealant application process is quick and painless!

 The best time to bring your child in for dental sealants is around when their adult molars erupt, which is usually at age six.
 We can schedule an appointment with you to look over your child’s current teeth and provide a better timing estimate for your child, based on their specific needs.
 The sooner they sealants are in place, the less opportunity the oral bacteria will have to build up in the crevices of the molars.
 However, sealants are still beneficial when applied later on.
 Older children and even adults can get them and have their teeth protected, too!